thomshib/alexa-controlled-smart-home-lab/Exercise6/readme.md

 - Click `Endpoint` from the left hand navigation
 - Click `Build Model` button at the top of the page and wait for the skill build process to complete

+### Evaluate the Model

+Now as the basic structure for the skill is ready, let's test the utterances to see how they resolve to intents and slots.

+- On the top navigation bar, click `Evaluae Model` button on the right side
+- In the text box type `ask my smarthome temperature` and check if this resolves to the `temperatureIntent`
+- Repeat the same to test other intents.
+All the utterances should resolved to desired intents